aksommerville/fullmoon4/README.md

 I mean "non-violent" in a pretty loose sense.
 Because there is definitely a werewolf-slaying involved.

-Target platform is web browsers only.
-There will be a "platform" layer in Javascript, and an "app" layer in C compiled to WebAssembly.

-^ meaning "*initial* target platform".
-I am definitely making a Linux-native version, and yknow, as many others as we can.

 ## TODO

 I want this thing ready to show off at GDEX 2023.
 Anything not necessary for demoing there can wait.